 First, you need to run the below command to verify the logs required for soft recovery.

 eseutil /ml <Log path location>

 This will start the process of recovery.
 Depending on the size and damage to the database, the process will take some time.
-Once it’s finished, you need to re-run Eseutil command with / MH parameter to check the database state.
-If the database state is healthy, you will be able to mount your database.
+Once it’s finished, you need to re-run Eseutil /mh command to check the database state.
+If the recovery was successful, the database state should be Clean Shutdown.

-CAUTION: If you perform hard recovery, you need to accept the data loss as the process purges the damaged data, irrelevant of the amount.
-On the other hand, after you perform this process, Microsoft will not provide assistance.
+Again, if you perform a hard recovery, you need to accept the data loss as the process purges the damaged data, irrelevant of the amount.
+On the other hand, after you perform this process, Microsoft will not assist.
 This is because when a database is recovered with the hard recovery, it will hard code some information.
-When this is noticed by Microsoft, it will refuse to provide support.
+When Microsoft notices this, it will refuse to provide support.